-2.3.6 Financial Services
+2.3.9 Finance

 The Swiss financial center is an important element of the economy as well as a world-class cluster.
-In Switzerland there are some 260 banks, 200 insurance companies, and 1,800 pension funds.
+In Switzerland there are some 240 banks, 200 insurance companies, and 1,400 pension funds as well as 380 FinTech companies.
 The majority of the financial institutions are located in Zurich, Geneva, Basel, and Lugano.
-In 2016, direct value creation by banks and insurance companies amounted to around 60 billion Swiss francs, with banks and insurance companies each contributing 30 billion Swiss francs.
-This corresponds to about 9.4% of the entire Swiss gross domestic product.
-Nearly 214,000 employees work in the financial sector (full-time equivalent), which is about 5.6% of the entire working population in Switzerland.
-Around 144,000 of these employees work at banks, while roughly 70,000 work in the insurance industry.
+In 2020, direct value creation by banks and insurance companies amounted to around 66.5 billion Swiss francs, with banks contributing 37.9 billion Swiss francs and insurers 28.6 billion Swiss francs.
+This corresponds to about 9.7% of the entire Swiss gross domestic product.
+Nearly 224,400 employees work in the financial sector (full-time equivalent), which is about 5.3% of the entire working population in Switzerland.
+Around 148,100 of these employees work at banks, while roughly 76,400 work in the insurance industry.
 The importance of the financial industry is also reflected in the courses offered by universities.
 Thanks to the "Swiss Finance Institute" - a collaborative effort between financial institutions and leading Swiss universities - education and financial research are guaranteed.